We proudly offer the bios of our accomplished teachers.

 Mary Donnelly has published poetry in Boog City, The Brooklyn Rail, DMQ Review, Hunger Mountain, Indiana Review, and Iowa Review, among others.
 She is former co-director of the "Reading Between A and B" poetry series in New York City and is now senior editor of failbetter.
 She holds a BA from Columbia University and an MFA in Poetry from Bennington College.

 BC Edwards is the author of the short story collection The Aversive Clause (Black Lawrence Press/Dzanc) and the poetry collections From the Standard Cyclopedia of Recipes (Black Lawrence Press/Dzanc), and To Mend Small Children (Augury Books), and his work is included in the anthologies Diving Divas and Zombiality.
 He has published poetry, fiction, and nonfiction in The New York Times Magazine, La Petite Zine, Freerange Nonfiction, Sink Review, Pax Americana, and Brooklyn Rail.
 He has served as an executive producer at the Upright Citizens Brigade Theater in New York, and has been awarded a New York Foundation for the Arts Artists' Fellowship in poetry.
 He holds a BA from Reed College and an MFA in Creative Writing from the New School.

-Britt Gambino has published poetry in anderbo, decomP, SpringGun Press, Armchair/Shotgun, and the blog at Visual AIDS, among others.
-She is also a contributing writer at The Sexy Feminist blog and previously served as the Associate Poetry Editor at The Doctor T.J.
+Britt Gambino has published poetry in Armchair/Shotgun, anderbo, The Boiler, decomP, and Springgun Press, among others.
+She previously served as a contributing writer at The Sexy Feminist blog and as an Associate Poetry Editor at The Doctor T.J.
 Eckleberg Review.
 She has taught at Education Unlimited, Brooklyn Brainery, and 826NYC.
 She holds a BA from Drew University and an MFA in Poetry from The New School.

 Matthew Lippman Matthew Lippman is the author of the poetry collections Monkey Bars (Typecast) and The New Year of Yellow (Sarabonde Books), and his work has appeared in The Best American Poetry of 1997.
 His poems have appeared widely in such journals as The American Poetry, Tin House, and Seneca Review.
 He has taught at the University of Iowa, Westchester Community College, Columbia University, Roslyn High School, and Beaver Country Day School.
 He holds an MFA in Poetry from the University of Iowa, and an M.Ed. from Columbia University.